SMKreyche/SMERCURY-T/README.md

 - fixed spin rate and pomega output for ghost planet .aei files, and the spin node longitude now outputs from 0 to 360 degrees rather than -180 to 180

-- new param.in format along with message.in updates to include the options for phase lag or time lag obliquity tides for body 2 and the ghost planets
+- new param.in format along with message.in updates to include the options for time lag or phase lag (possible future implementation) tidal models for body 2 and the ghost planets

 - added a time lag obliquity tides subroutine obl_tides.for that is included within the spin subroutine to compute the tidal torques from the star at each time step, while a new subroutine mce_spin.for is included to update the planets' radii, J2 coefficients, and therefore moment of inertia components according to the reverse of the equations found in apppendix A of Lissauer et al. (2012), as their spin angular momentum evolves over time